anas-domesticus/go-codegen/README.md

 template_path: /path/to/template
 name: foo
 output_path: generated_bar_%s.go
+remove_fields:
+  enable: true
+  fields:
+    - FieldToRemove
 ```

 Each template is run once per struct found in the source file, with the struct name interpolated into `%s` in the output file name. `go_path` can be a single file or a directory.

+A `remove_fields` section will remove any fields with names specified in the array.

 ## Template Data